masoncj/esp32-examples/README.md

 Hook up [ALS-PT19](https://cdn-shop.adafruit.com/product-files/2748/2748+datasheet.pdf) ambient light sensor as shown below:

 <img alt="ALS-PT16 light sensor hookup diagram" src="assets/light_sensor_hookup.png" width="400"/>

+Note, the light sensor is not particularly sensitive.
+Try using a flashlight.
+You should see the value printed on the `make monitor` console vary depending on how much of the light beam impacts the sensor.

 ## Next Steps